schwingbat/cnote/README.md

 # CNote
 > CLI notes app for Linux (and probably macOS) ((and maybe Windows Subsystem for Linux)) written in Ruby

 CNote is my personal system for managing notes.
-I wanted something snappy and lightweight that would let me search, tag and edit a folder full of markdown files using just my keyboard and some `vim`mish single-letter commands.
+I wanted something snappy and lightweight that would let me search, tag and edit a folder full of markdown files using just my keyboard and some `vim`-ish single-letter commands.

 ## Installation